This is the complete onboarding task flow for migrating file shares from File Servers to SharePoint Online document libraries

 The Destination must be SharePoint Online or SharePoint On-Premises 2010 or later.

-- If permissions are to be included in the migration, users must exist on Office 365 and have SKU licenses assigned to them.
+If permissions are to be included in the migration, users must exist on Office 365 and have Office 365 licenses assigned to them.

-- This specific migration scenario (i.e., File Server file shares to SharePoint Online) is free and does not require any MigrationWiz licenses.
+This migration scenario is free and requires no MigrationWiz licenses.